-When bulk emailing, it's very easy to say "Hey I have 1000 new leads, let's email them all and see what happens!"
+When bulk emailing, it's very easy to say "Hey I have 1000 new leads, let's email them all and see what happens!".
 Sometimes this is not the best approach.

 If you're not sure what limit to put on your list, here are some considerations:

-Whenever you're writing cold emails or bulk emails, you'll want to make sure your messaging is as good as it can possibly be to maximize your open and response rates.
+Whenever you're writing cold emails or bulk emails, you'll want to make sure your message is as good as it can possibly be to maximize your open and response rates.
 This usually involves a lot of testing and tweaking.

 If you were to send the same message to all of your leads at once and no one replied, you would have wasted an opportunity to tweak your message.

 What if you sent 200 at first, and then tweaked your subject line and sent to an additional 200?
-This way you can began to test and optimize different approaches to get the most out of your leads.
+This way you can begin to test and optimize different approaches to get the most out of your leads.

-On the flip side, what if you had the greatest messaging of all-time and sent to 1000 leads and they all responded?
+On the flip side, what if you had the greatest messaging of all time and sent to 1000 leads and they all responded?
 Would you have the resources to efficiently follow up and close those leads without losing out on any of your opportunities?
-Usually these are called "good problems" but it's something you should consider.
+Usually, these are called "good problems" but it's something you should consider.

 Most email providers have daily limits in place to avoid mass emailing.
 If you think your volumes might exceed those limits, it's important to either reduce your sending amounts or switch your email delivery over to a tool that is better suited for mass emailing.